Enescigdem/HeadPoseEstimator/README.md

 # HeadPoseEstimator
-Pitch,yaw and roll values of head regression with Pytorch framework
+Pitch,yaw and roll values of head pose </br> Regression model with Pytorch framework